ualberta-vision-robotics/cmput428labs/_projects/3_structure_from_motion.md

 In this assignment will implement an **affine factorization** method for structure from motion, you will then extend it to handle **missing data** (occlusions) via matrix completion, and perform a **metric upgrade** to recover the true Euclidean structure.
 You will test your implementation on provided datasets and on your own videos, and document your results with code, figures, and analysis.

+__Important: You can obtain 2 bonus marks for each section you finish and demo while present during the lab period we introduce the lab.__

 ---
 ## 1: Affine Factorization Method (30)
 **Background:** The affine factorization algorithm (described in Section 18.2 in Hartley & Zisserman, 2nd ed.) implements the Tomasi–Kanade method for Structure from Motion under an **orthographic projection** assumption.